hneemann/yagi/README.md

    to create and maintain.
 This go file has no extension's which break the code.
    So the template can be compiled and tested in a idiomatic way.
    But it uses a simple text based search and replace technique to create the concrete types.
-So the template author has to take care about the names of the types and functions, so that the generated code is working as expected.
+So the template author has to take care about the names of the types and functions, in a way that the generated code is working as expected.

 3. [gonerics](http://bouk.co/blog/idiomatic-generics-in-go/)
    `goneric` uses the go packages to parse a go file and the created ast is traversed and the generic types are